sharevb/it-tools/README.md

 ## BREAKING CHANGE for Docker Image

-Since *Docker base image* is now `nginx-unpriviledged`, docker image now listen to **8080** and no more 80.
-So you need to update your port mapping, ie from `8080:80` to `8080:8080`.
+Since the *Docker base image* is now `nginx-unpriviledged` the container will now listen to port **8080** and not 80.
+So you need to update your port mapping, i.e. from `8080:80` to `8080:8080`.

-Docker image listen to IPv6, so it needs to be enabled: https://serverfault.com/questions/1147296/how-to-enable-ipv6-on-ubuntu-20-04.
+If the container needs to listen to IPv6, it needs to be enabled: https://serverfault.com/questions/1147296/how-to-enable-ipv6-on-ubuntu-20-04.
 Alternatively, you can mount your own `nginx.conf` own using docker option `-v "./nginx.conf:/etc/nginx/conf.d/nginx.conf"` (with `listen [::]:8080;` removed)

 ## PR Welcome